mbelgin/hpFX/README.md

 ![Set file configuration example](Media/set_file_configuration.webp)

+> [!IMPORTANT]
-> [!important] We recommend running a single case manually to confirm that all indicators function properly and no syntax issues arise, before launching large scale batch experiments.
+> We recommend running a single case manually to confirm that all indicators function properly and no syntax issues arise, before launching large scale batch experiments.

+> [!NOTE]
-> [! information] Sample indicators and a Set file for this example are distributed with hpFX repository under the `Example_Simulation` folder.
+> Sample indicators and a Set file for this example are distributed with hpFX repository under the `Example_Simulation` folder.

 You can find these test indicators in hpFX's `Example_Simulation` folder and copy them to `MQL4\Indicators` under your `global_shared_folder`.
 This will allow you to run a test case manually to test your hpFX setup.